ix/calico/README.md

 On my machine at least, there are no gaps between the lines in the grid view.

+# Bash, Fish and Zsh completion
+Thanks to `optparse-applicative`, calico can automatically generate completion scripts for various shells.
+Instructions can be found [here](https://github.com/pcapriotti/optparse-applicative#bash-zsh-and-fish-completions) and require minimal effort on the user's part.

 # Motivations

 `calico` was born out of a frustration with having to open a full image editor